AdritaAlam/Manual-Testing-TestCaseWriting/README.md

 - Developed a structured **test plan** outlining:
   - Testing objectives
   - Scope
-  - Assumptions and Risks
-  - Test Approach
+  - Test items
+  - Features to be tested
+  - Features not to be tested
   - Test Environment
+  - Schedule

 ### Mindmap
 - Designed a **mind map** to visualize: